-Article 20: DRIVER WEIGHT
+ARTICLE 20: DRIVER WEIGHT

-- a) The minimum Driver Weight is:

-- Prototype vehicles: 50 kg

-- UrbanConcept vehicles: 70 kg

-- b) The Driver Weight is defined as the weight of the person driving the vehicle including full driving gear and communication devices.
-If the Driver Weight does not meet the minimum weight requirement, ballast needs to be fitted to the vehicle.
-This ballast must be provided by the Team, in form of scuba diving weights or rectangular metal plates.
+- a) The minimum Driver Weight is: - Prototype vehicles 50.0 kg - UrbanConcept vehicles 70.0 kg - b) The Driver Weight is defined as the weight of the person driving the vehicle including full driving gear and communication devices.
+If the Driver Weight does not meet the minimum weight requirement ballast needs to be fitted to the vehicle.
+This ballast must be provided by the Team, in form of weight lifting discs or rectangular metal plates.
 No other form of ballast is permitted.
-Any ballast must be effectively secured to the vehicle chassis to ensure Driver safety in the event of collision or roll-over, and it must be easily detachable for weighing.

-- c) Drivers (in full driving gear, including communication devices) and their ballast may be weighed before or after each attempt.
+The ballast must be effectively secured to the vehicle to ensure Driver safety in the event of collision or roll-over.
+A seal will be installed around the ballast by a technical inspector and must remain in place during the event.
+If the seal has been tampered with or removed the vehicle will no longer be valid to compete. - c) If a team has two drivers and one or both drivers are underweight, the ballast weight will be based on the lightest driver. - d) Drivers (in full driving gear, including communication devices) and their ballast may be weighed before or after each attempt.
 A weight loss of up to 1 kg during an attempt will be tolerated.

-Article 21: HELMETS
+ARTICLE 21: HELMETS

-- a) For practice and competition, Drivers must wear full-face or three quarter helmets suitable for motorsport activities.
-Bicycle/riding/skating/luge type helmets are not permitted.
-Helmet labels must be clearly readable.
-Helmets worn by all Drivers will be subject to inspection. - b) All helmets must be affixed with a face shield (or visor).
-The face shield (or visor) must cover all of the face down to below the driver's nose.
+a) For practice and competition, Drivers must wear full-face or three-quarter helmets suitable for motorsport activities.
+Helmet certification labels must be clearly readable.
+Helmets worn by all b) All helmets must be affixed with a face shield (or visor).
+The face shield (or visor) must cover from the top of the face down to below the driver's nose.
 Tinted face shields or sun glasses to be worn under the face shield are permitted.
 The helmets must correctly fit the Driver and be secured by a chin strap.
+Visors should be free from major scratches and have clear visibility.